ikhsannur1996/pentaho-linux-server/README.md

-# Installation Guide: Pentaho Data Integration on Linux (Ubuntu or Debian Distribution)
+# Installation Guide: Pentaho Data Integration on Linux

 ## Introduction
 This guide provides detailed steps to install Pentaho Data Integration (PDI) on a Linux system.
 Pentaho is a powerful data integration and business analytics tool.